rblundon/homelab/step-by-step.md

 This ~~is~~ *will be* the complete walkthrough of the deployment of my homelab.

+This repo is a mono-repo that is broken up into three sections:

+- infra-config
+- apps
+- cluster-config

+## Getting Started

 - On a PC/laptop, clone this git repo

+  *(Ansibilze this process (below) )*

 - Create your vault file for secrets (and store somewhere safe)

   ```bash